aveshagarwal/kubernetes.github.io/docs/user-guide/downward-api/index.md

 *   The pod's name
 *   The pod's namespace
 *   The pod's IP
+*   A container's cpu limit
+*   A container's cpu request
+*   A container's memory limit
+*   A container's memory request

 More information will be exposed through this same API over time.